- Construction Estimating Software

 Summary: Yurt homes are unique and modern modular round homes.
 Yurt home construction is an engineered panelized building system.

-Carl, My wife and I want to build a home outside of Portland Oregon.
+Carl, My wife and I want to build a new home outside of Portland Oregon.
 We have fallen in love with a yurt home.

 It is a "round house and the total square footage, (not including garages) is going to be 4000 sq ft with a 1000 sq foot loft for a total of 5000 sq ft.